 In the case of a young, healthy, maiden mare, palpation and ultrasonography per rectum to determine the presence of a uterus of normal size and consistency, normal active ovaries, and functional cervix may suffice.
 Perineal conformation should be evaluated.
 A manual vaginal examination should be performed to confirm the hymen is patent.
-If there is evidence of pneumovagina or vaginitis, commonly present in slim, fit, racing fillies, an endometrial swab and biopsy are indicated.
+If there is evidence of pneumovagina or vaginitis, commonly present in slim, fit, racing fillies, or if uterine fluid or discharge is seen, an endometrial swab and biopsy are indicated.

 Barren mares require a complete breeding soundness examination.
 Occasionally, hysteroscopy, endocrine assay, or a karyotype may provide additional information.

 Determination of stage of reproductive cycle and estrous cycle is essential for proper evaluation and interpretation of laboratory test results.
 The history should include previous length and character of estrus, breedings and their results, therapy, and specific reproductive problems.
 In particular, histologic findings of an endometrial biopsy sample reflect the stage of the mare’s reproductive cycle and any recent intrauterine activities (breeding, treatment, foaling).
-Regardless of the history, the mare’s nonpregnant status should be confirmed before performing any procedures (eg, endometrial swab, endometrial biopsy, direct manual cervical palpation) that would compromise an existing pregnancy (see Pregnancy Determination in Horses).
+Regardless of the history, the mare’s nonpregnant status should be confirmed Pregnancy Determinationin Horses The schedule for determination of pregnancy varies among breeding farms.
+One schedule is as follows: 1) days 14–18—check for pregnancy and twins; if open, mare can be rebred on days 19–20; 2)... read more before performing any procedures (eg, endometrial swab, endometrial biopsy, direct manual cervical palpation) that would compromise an existing pregnancy.

-The mare can be restrained in hand, in stocks, or placed against a stall wall with the hindquarters positioned in a doorway.
-For fractious mares, a twitch may provide short-term restraint to allow completion of the examination.
+Most mares can be restrained in hand, in stocks, or placed against a stall wall with the hindquarters positioned in a doorway.
+For noncompliant mares, a twitch may provide short-term restraint to allow completion of the examination.
 For the occasional situation in which the temperament of the mare poses risk of injury to the mare or examiner, chemical restraint may be used.
-A combination of acepromazine (0.02 mg/kg) and xylazine (0.3–0.5 mg/kg) administered IV works well for short procedures.
+A combination of acepromazine (0.02 mg/kg) and xylazine HCl (0.3–0.5 mg/kg) administered IV works well for short procedures.
+Intravenous administration of detomidine HCl (0.01 mg/kg) followed by butorphanol tartrate (0.02/kg) may facilitate longer procedures in fractious mares.
 If possible, the external genitalia should be evaluated before tranquilizers are administered, because the drug's use will alter the tone and competency of the perineum.

 The size, shape, and contents of the uterus should be recorded.
 The mare’s uterus is T-shaped with the horns perpendicular to the body of the uterus.
 It is suspended in the pelvic canal by the broad ligament, which is attached dorsally to the sublumbar region.
 Ultrasonography permits accurate assessment and measurement of the uterine horns.
 The size and character of any anechoic endometrial cysts should be recorded for reference so their presence will not be confused with a conceptus during subsequent early pregnancy examinations.

-The length, width, and tone of the cervix are palpable per rectum; however, complete evaluation of the cervix requires direct palpation per vagina (see Vaginal Examination).
+The length, width, and tone of the cervix are palpable per rectum; however, complete evaluation of the cervix requires direct palpation per vagina Vaginal Examination A comprehensive reproductive evaluation is recommended for the mare that has unknown or questionable fertility.
+Abnormalities can be diagnosed and appropriate therapy instituted to correct any... read more .
 A cervical evaluation also serves as a bioassay, because the cervix changes in response to the steroid hormone status of the mare.
 During anestrus, ovarian steroid serum concentrations are low, and the cervix is either short, thin, and open or closed but readily opened.
-After the first ovulation of the season and during subsequent periods of diestrus, serum progesterone concentrations are increased and the cervix is closed, with a long cylindrical shape.
+After the first ovulation of the season and during subsequent periods of diestrus, serum progesterone concentrations are increased and the cervix is closed and has tone with a long cylindrical shape.
 During estrus, serum progesterone concentrations are low, and estrogen concentrations are high; the cervix is relaxed and edematous.
 Visual (speculum) vaginal examination will allow further assessment of the character of the cervix.

 Urine in the vagina (urovagina) may be seen sporadically or be a chronic problem.
 Mares with urovagina may have an abnormal voiding pattern, and the endometrium may show histologic evidence of chronic irritation.
 The neck of the bladder can be used to indicate the caudal boundary of the vagina during ultrasonography.
 The vagina can be imaged dorsal to the bladder and examined for any accumulation of echogenic fluid caudal to the cervix.
 A definitive diagnosis of urovagina requires direct observation of urine in the vagina via vaginoscopy.

-Before an endometrial swab is taken, the nonpregnant status of the mare must be confirmed because the swabbing could lead to termination of a pregnancy (see Pregnancy Determination in Horses).
+Before an endometrial swab is taken, the nonpregnant status of the mare must be confirmed Pregnancy Determinationin Horses The schedule for determination of pregnancy varies among breeding farms.
+One schedule is as follows: 1) days 14–18—check for pregnancy and twins; if open, mare can be rebred on days 19–20; 2)... read more because the swabbing could lead to termination of a pregnancy.
 The perineum is cleansed with povidone-iodine scrub, rinsed, and dried.
 The operator dons a sterile sleeve or clean examination sleeve with the hand encased in a sterile glove.
 A water-soluble lubricant free of bacteriostatic chemicals is placed on the back of the hand and lower arm.
 When obtaining an endometrial swab sample, the vestibule, vagina, and cervix must be passed.
 Care must be taken to avoid contamination of the swab by microorganisms in the structures caudal to the uterus that would hinder accurate interpretation of the culture results.

 A double-guarded occluded uterine swab is gently guided through the cranial end of the cervix.
-Once inside the uterine body, the inner guard is advanced from the outer guard, and the swab is exposed to the uterine lumen for 30–60 sec.
+Once inside the uterine body, the inner guard is advanced from the outer guard, and the swab is exposed to the uterine lumen for 30–60 seconds.
 The swab tip is withdrawn into the inner guard, which is then withdrawn into the outer guard before the entire swabbing instrument is removed from the uterine body.
 The swab tip is carefully placed into a transport system, which is vital to maintain viability of the organisms from the time of sample collection until aerobic culture in the laboratory.
-Stuart's carrier medium may maintain microorganisms for as long as 72 hr if stored at ambient temperature.
+Stuart's transport medium may maintain microorganisms for as long as 72 hours if stored at ambient temperature.
 A second endometrial sample may be taken immediately after the first or simultaneously with a uterine swab or cytology brush.
-This sample is then evaluated cytologically by rolling it onto a glass microscope slide, fixing and staining with a Romanowsky-type stain, and viewing it microscopically for evidence of neutrophils, debris, and microorganisms.
+This sample is rolled onto a glass microscope slide, fixed and stained with a Romanowsky-type stain, and viewed microscopically for cytologic evidence of neutrophils, debris, and microorganisms.

-Most laboratories streak the swabs on 5% sheep blood agar for general growth and on MacConkey’s agar for growth of gram-negative organisms, after which cultures are aerobically incubated at 37°C (98.6°F).
+Most microbiology laboratories streak the endometrial swabs on 5% sheep blood agar for general growth and on MacConkey’s agar for growth of gram-negative organisms, and agar plate cultures are then aerobically incubated at 37°C (98.6°F).

 In most cases, the mixed growth of a few miscellaneous microorganisms is not significant.
 A heavy growth of any microorganism should be considered significant unless obvious contamination has occurred.
 Clinical signs must be correlated with culture results to determine clinical significance and to develop a therapeutic plan.
 Isolation of an organism transmitted venereally, such as Taylorella equigenitalis (requires a special culture system) and certain strains of Pseudomonas and Klebsiella spp, is considered a significant finding.
 Occasionally, microorganisms causing a pyometra may not be detected on aerobic culture, because products of the inflammatory reaction prohibit their growth.

-The following antibiotics (see Table: Intrauterine Antibiotics for Use in Mares) have been used for daily (3–7 days) uterine infusion by diluting with sterile saline to an infusion volume of 60–100 mL.
+The following antibiotics (see Table: Intrauterine Antibiotics for Use in Mares Intrauterine Antibiotics for Use in Mares A comprehensive reproductive evaluation is recommended for the mare that has unknown or questionable fertility.
+Abnormalities can be diagnosed and appropriate therapy instituted to correct any... read more ) have been used for daily (3–7 days) uterine infusion by diluting with sterile saline to an infusion volume of 60–100 mL.
 Systemic administration of antibiotics may be considered if the microorganism, management situation, and ease of treatment indicate.
-Two doses of long-acting ceftiofur crystalline free acid (6.6 mg/kg, IM) can be administered 96 hr apart for adequate serum concentration for 10 days, which may be an efficacious treatment for endometritis due to S zooepidemicus.
+Two doses of long-acting ceftiofur crystalline free acid (6.6 mg/kg, IM) can be administered 96 hours apart to maintain adequate serum concentration for 10 days, which may be an efficacious treatment for endometritis due to S zooepidemicus.

 It is not unusual for a small amount of uterine bleeding to occur after biopsy.
 The biopsy procedure is not detrimental to fertility, and a mare can conceive from a breeding that occurred during an estrus when biopsy was performed.